 - Valid government issued photo identification

-- Valid signed hunt permit (printed copy) issued by Recreation.gov on their person at all times during refuge hunting and scouting days
+- Valid signed hunt permit (printed copy) issued by Recreation.gov on their person at all times during refuge hunting days.

 Rules and Regulations

 - The regulations listed supplement the general regulations that govern hunting on NWRs set forth in Title 50, Code of Federal Regulations.
 Failure to abide by any laws or regulations may result in the revocation of the permit and hunting privileges

 - We only allow hunters to access hunt sites by boat; the use of air boats, all-terrain vehicles (ATVs) or amphibious vehicles of any type (including Argos), is prohibited